 The Board acknowledges there is always room for improvement and will strive to achieve better results.
 Backlogs with the review of advanced practice applications have been reduced and processing timeframes are improving.
 Typically surveys like the Board's capture data of the extremely satisfied and dissatisfied stakeholder.
-With only 51 people completing the survey (in four years), the Board asks the committee to consider that there are more than 16,000 licensees and the Board receives more than 1,400 license applications.
+With only 51 people completing the survey in a four-year period, the Board asks the committee to consider that there are more than 16,000 licensees in this profession; the Board processed more than 20,500 renewals in a three-year period and processes more than 1,400 license applications per year.
+The Board doesn't believe these 51 responses represent the profession as a whole.